johnlee-jh/traffic-microsimulation/README.md

 After the simulation is run and output databases are available, the user can further proceed with `calibration/microsimulation_config_and_analysis.ipynb` to assess the accuracy of the simulation according to validation data and calibrate the simulation.

+## Dependencies

+Python dependencies are listed in requirements.txt.
+Please run `pip3 install -r requirements.txt` to install all packages.

 **Last updated: August 7th, 2022 for Aimsun v22.0.1**